ggeoffrey/Choregraphie/README.md

 ============

 An open source AngularJS app to watch and understand the behavior of applications hosted in a datacenter.
 Can be used alone or alongside Kibana.
 This NodeJS application can be connected to ElasticSearch, MongoDB or any RDBMS by a module system.

+The first version of Chorégraphie is allready used in some datacenter.

 #Purpose:

 Chorégraphie's goal is to:

--  untangle the call's web between your applications
+-  untangle the web of calls between your applications
 -  plot an history of their values
 -  warn you when an the behaviour of an application has changed